anyaevostinar/anyaevostinar.github.io/classes/201-w24/hw2.md

 The [official Java API documentation for ArrayList](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ArrayList.html) will likely be helpful for knowing what methods are supported by the `ArrayList`.
 You may also want to use the documentation for [HashMap](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashMap.html).

-You may find [this reference page](https://kennethalambert.com/pythontojava/index.htm) helpful for Java syntax.
+You may find [resources on this list](resources) helpful for Java-specific things.

 ## Specification
 For this assignment, you will write a program that reads from a text file with one line for each country.